SamiCharfeddine/example-app/README.md

 In conclusion we have a Network with four Devices.

-Every Devices is composed of different components, these components are colled Values.
+Every Device is composed of different components, these components are colled Values.

 Consider one of the eyes of our pumpkin.
 These are very smart light where we can provide different colours (RGB), a different intensity or if the device is on or off.
 This means that for this light we have the following structure:

 * our light is our Device